Van Wagner & Wood, S.C.

 Van Wagner & Wood's criminal defense attorneys have won numerous outright acquittals for their clients in cases involving overwhelming evidence that other attorneys thought were impossible to win.

-Attorney Christopher Van Wagner won an acquittal for his client who was charged with multiple counts of sexual assault.
+Recently, Attorney Christopher Van Wagner won an acquittal for his client who was charged with multiple counts of sexual assault.
 In that case, the defendant was from a small town, the jury was comprised of members of his community, and the victim was his grandchild.
-For five days, the prosecuting attorney belabored over medical evidence proving a sexual assault of a child had occurred.
+For five days, the prosecuting attorney belabored over medical evidence proving a sexual assault had occurred.
 The Crawford County courtroom filled with relatives on both sides.
 Under any other circumstances, emotions would battle logic, but Christopher Van Wagner effectively focused the jury on the evidence.
 The verdict - not guilty on all counts.

 Regardless of the charge,

 Van Wagner & Wood Will Defend You

 Regardless of the charges against you, the criminal defense attorneys at Van Wagner & Wood will defend you.
 While there are no guarantees, when you place your trust in the hands of Van Wagner & Wood's attorneys, you can rest assured that you have done all that you can to ensure the best possible outcome.

 Contact Van Wagner & Wood - Free Initial

 If you are a suspect in a sexual assault crime, if you have been charged with sexual assault, or if you have already been convicted and believe your conviction or sentence were wrong, please contact the attorneys at Van Wagner & Wood right away for a free straightforward first-impression analysis of your case and how the law might affect you.

 For a free initial "first-impression" analysis of your case, please call ( in the Madison area, or statewide) the attorneys at Van Wagner & Wood for a brief but professional free first-impression analysis of your case.
 You can also send your case information online, or email the attorneys.